 A while back I was listening to the Ted Radio Hour.
 The guest was Harvard psychologist, Dan Gilbert, an expert on happiness.
 He wrote a widely-read book, Stumbling On Happiness, and was describing a common experience he has after people find out about his research: they want to know the secret to happiness.
 Listen to the entire episode here.

-According to Gilbert, the secret to happiness is not much of a secret.
-He says researchers have known for quite some time that prioritizing social relationships, focusing on experiences rather than material things, and being “in the moment” are consistently found to be the key ingredients of a happy life.
+According to Gilbert, the secret to happiness is really no secret.
+Researchers have known for quite some time that prioritizing social relationships, focusing on experiences rather than material things, and being “in the moment” are consistently found to be the key ingredients of a happy life.

-Hearing this reminded me of a conversation I have too often with students.
-Each semester, usually after the first mid-term exam and more frequently as the end of the term approaches, students come to me wanting to know “the secret” to improving their grade.
+This reminded me of a conversation I often have with students.
+Each semester, usually after the first exam and more steadily as the end of the term approaches, they come to wanting to know “the secret” to improving their grade.
 But just like those inquiring about the secret to happiness, the questioners are not interested in making an effort.
 All they really want to know is the secret.

 As it turns out, the secret to getting good grades, like happiness, is not much of a secret at all.
-So, I tell them: “the secret is to learn the material.”
+So, I tell them “the secret to getting a good grade is: learn the material.”

-The notion that there is a secret formula for getting good grades is rooted in our approach to education, where intellectual growth and cultivating curiosity are viewed as secondary to the real goals of the grade, the credits and the credential.
+The notion that there is a secret formula for getting good grades is rooted in our approach to education, where intellectual growth and cultivating curiosity are viewed as secondary to the real goals of the grade, the credits, the credential.
 The reason for taking a class has been reduced in the minds of many (probably most) students to a means-ends calculation.
 The substance of the course is irrelevant.

-From the student’s perspective, the goal of each step in the education process is to complete it or, to “get it out of the way” so they can check off another requirement toward the degree and get with what is really important – making money.
-The grade has become the primary goal.
-The class and its content are merely obstacles standing in the way.
+From the student’s perspective, the goal of each step in the education process is simply to “get it out of the way” so they can check off another requirement toward the degree and get with what is really important – making money.
+The learning and thinking parts of education are are merely obstacles standing in the way.

-Which brings us back to the secret to happiness and its connection to good grades.
+This brings us back to the secret to happiness and its connection to good grades.